In Kentucky, applicants looking to earn their GED diploma have the option to take the exam online or at an official GED testing center.

-In Kentucky, the fee for GED testing is $120 ($30 per individual test) when done at one of Kentucky’s official test centers.
+In Kentucky, the fee for GED testing is $144 ($36 per individual test) when done at one of Kentucky’s official test centers or online.
 But the state has passed legislation that covers the testing fee for Kentuckians who take the test for the first time!
 This GED fee waiver applies only to first-time test-takers.
+Read more below.

-Online GED testing costs $36 per subtest in Kentucky ($144 for the entire batter) and to qualify for online GED testing, you need to attain a “green” score on the GED Ready test available at GED.com for $6.99.
+So, online GED testing costs $36 per subtest as well in Kentucky ($144 for the entire battery).
+To qualify for online GED testing, you need to attain a “green” score on the GED Ready test available at GED.com for $6.99.
 There are four GED Ready tests, one for each GED module, so you can add $28 to the total online testing cost!

 The reduced rate for the first two retests (just a $10 fee for the testing center) is valid for a 1-year period.
 After that, the regular fees will be charged again.
 Keep in mind that first-time test-takers can take the four GED tests at no charge!
 This does NOT apply to online testing!

 You can prepare for the GED test by studying online.
 You can also choose a traditional GED prep class near you.
 Kentucky Adult Education is called KentuckySkillsU.
 Choose the city nearest to you:

 Kentucky GED Testing Centers

 Clinton Co.
 Community Ed. – 2353 N Hwy 127 – Albany – KY 42602 – Ph: (606) 387.6480